-ONCASPAR (pegasapragase) is indicated as a component of multi-agent chemotherapeutic regimen for treatment of patients with:
+ONCASPAR® (pegaspargase) is indicated as a component of a multi-agent chemotherapeutic regimen for the treatment of pediatric and adult patients with:

-Thrombotic Events: Serious thrombotic events, including sagittal sinus thrombosis can occur.
-Discontinue Oncaspar in patients with serious thrombotic events
+Thrombosis: Serious thrombotic events, including sagittal sinus thrombosis, can occur.
+Discontinue ONCASPAR in patients with serious thrombotic events.

 Glucose Intolerance: Glucose intolerance can occur.
 In some cases, glucose intolerance is irreversible.
 Monitor serum glucose.

 Hemorrhage: Increased prothrombin time, increased partial thromboplastin time, and hypofibrinogenemia can occur.
 Evaluate patients with signs and symptoms of hemorrhage with coagulation parameters including PT, PTT, and fibrinogen.
 Consider appropriate replacement therapy in patients with severe or symptomatic coagulopathy.

 Hepatotoxicity: Hepatotoxicity and abnormal liver function can occur.
 Evaluate bilirubin and transaminases at least weekly during cycles of treatment through at least 6 weeks after the last dose.
 In the event of serious liver toxicity, discontinue ONCASPAR.

 The most common grade 3 and 4 adverse reactions with ONCASPAR (>5%) included hypoalbuminemia, elevated transaminase, febrile neutropenia, hypertriglyceridemia, hyperglycemia, bilirubin increased, pancreatitis, abnormal clotting studies, embolic and thrombotic events, and hypersensitivity.